wingedrhino/DistroSetup/Manjaro/README.md

 Here's scripts and docs for setting up a Manjaro Workstation from Scratch!

-I'm assuming that you want to setup Manjaro with KDE, want all the usual office and internet utilties, you'd like to be able to develop software in here, and would like to also turn this into a multimedia workstation, with a focus on Pro Audio.
+I'm assuming that you want to setup Manjaro with Gnome, want all the usual office and internet utilties, you'd like to be able to develop software in here, and would like to also turn this into a multimedia workstation, with a focus on Pro Audio.
 I'll also add some packages for video and image editing, but at this moment I haven't tested them enough.